 - 2 cups whole milk

 Rinse wild rice and place in slow cooker.
 Add chicken, onion, celery, carrots, broth, and poultry seasoning.
-Cover and cook on low 7-8 hrs.
+Cover and cook on low for about 7 hrs.

 When soup has finished cooking, remove chicken and shred with a fork.
 Return shredded chicken to slow cooker and stir.